Updated: Nov 15

 I have three key points to help you address this situation in a way that helps to create a little more understanding and a little less frustration.
 One has to do with a renewed mindset, one is a tangible action step, and the other is an attitude.
 It takes a healthy combination of all three to begin shifting your focus and experiencing more joy in the relationships with the women you love.

 1. Focus on the reception, not the invitation.
 (Mindset shift)

-If you happen to be the friend who suggests brunch, movie night, and “Zoom happy hours”, it’s normal to wonder why your friends don’t extend the same level of outreach.
+If you happen to be the friend who suggests brunch, movie night, and happy hours, it’s normal to wonder why your friends don’t extend the same level of outreach.
 This observation typically leads to frustration, as it’s common to interpret our friends’ lack of initiative as an overall lack of interest.
 But it’s important that we don’t begin “filling in the blanks”, especially with negative assumptions.
 While you may feel disappointed, hoping to finally be on the receiving end of an invitation, your concern may be misplaced.
 The hard truth is that some women are naturally more inclined to coordinate and initiate connection.
 But that doesn’t mean that it’s not appreciated by their friends.
+[And we talk about this often on the Friend Forward podcast!]

 Try this: One suggestion from fellow friendship expert Shasta Nelson is this: Instead of focusing on who initiates, shift your eyes to those who happily and eagerly embrace your invitations.
 If your friend says “Yes” to spending time together, find a way to appreciate that.

 During a recent session with a client, I noticed she was strong-willed and decisive.
 She was likely the one in her friend group who was initiating hang-outs because she was a vocal motivator, and her friends looked to her to coordinate and make decisions.
 Whether consciously or unconsciously, women looked to her to set the tone for the conversations and outings.